pankajojha/swag-test/README.md

+### GOLANG Base setup
+# this is path of workspace, you can change to your workspace path - This allows to use sub folder path from go.mod as refrence
+export GOPATH=~/go/src/github.com/pankajojha

 ### Swagger UI setup for Go API using Swaggo

 Sample code for swagger documention generation for Go API using Swaggo.
 This codebase is built upon [go-orders-api] by adding swagger specific libraries and annotations.